Garubieru/btc-balance-api/README.md

 # Bitcoin Balance Api

 An API made in golang that returns the total confirmed and unconfirmed balances to a bitcoin address based on UTXO list.
+You can check the application on heroku: (https://btc-balance-api.herokuapp.com/)

 ## Methodology